 Data binding is particularly interesting with Swing components, where you have application objects, and you want to bind them to user interface components.
 That way, the UI components can display the values of those application objects.
 Further, you can use the UI components to allow the user to set the values of the application objects.

-be written to listen for changes of one property of an object, set a
+had to be written to listen for changes of one property of an

-value of another object's property, and vice versa.
-The initial goal
+object, set a value of another object's property, and vice versa.

-of Beans Binding is to simplify making connections between such
+The initial goal of Beans Binding is to simplify making

 Frank Sommers: What are the special technical challenges in the use-cases you mentioned?
 Couldn't you just use the JavaBeans properties and listener patterns to notify one object of changes in another object?

-case of connecting two properties of JavaBeans, you can write code to
+simple case of connecting two properties of JavaBeans, you can

-That's simple with JavaBeans, although it's a lot easier with Beans
+JavaBeans, although it's a lot easier with Beans Binding, where

-Binding, where you can create an object with a strategy that dictates
+you can create an object with a strategy that dictates how the

-remember all that boilerplate code when interacting with different
+need to remember all that boilerplate code when interacting with

 Even more complex is the case with something like